Duality and Stacking of Bosonic and Fermionic SPT Phases: Dualities of SPT phases

 Given two Lagrangian algebras $\cL_1, \cL_2$ of $Z({\rm Vec}_\cG)$, thought of as gapped boundaries of the bulk symmetry TFT, we can stack the whole bulk-boundary systems to obtain a Lagrangian algebra $\cL_1 \boxtimes \cL_2$ of the bulk $Z({\rm Vec}_\cG) \boxtimes Z({\rm Vec}_\cG)$, where $\boxtimes$ denotes the Deligne product.
 The bulk is now a symmetry TFT for $\cG \times \cG$ symmetry, which we must break into the diagonal subgroup $\cG$ by identifying the $\Rep(\cG)$ subcategories of the two factors.
 This is achieved by condensing the algebra object

 in $Z({\rm Vec}_\cG) \boxtimes Z({\rm Vec}_\cG)$ \cite{Lan_2017}.
 The result of this condensation, denoted $\left( Z({\rm Vec}_\cG) \boxtimes Z({\rm Vec}_\cG) \right)_{\cE}$, is equivalent to and identified with $Z({\rm Vec}_\cG)$ \cite{Lan_2016, Lan_2017}.
 The stacked Lagrangian algebra\footnote{This procedure defines the stacking of two general Lagrangian algebras, not necessarily magnetic.
-Non-magnetic Lagrangian algebras correspond to (partially) symmetry-breaking phases, and the stacking of these phases is indeed well-defined; they simply will not form a group under stacking, but a commutative monoid with some noninvertible elements.} is defined to be
+Non-magnetic Lagrangian algebras correspond to (partially) symmetry-breaking phases, and the stacking of these phases is indeed well-defined; they simply will not form a group under stacking, but a commutative monoid with some noninvertible elements.} is defined as the result of forming the product of the Lagrangian algebras, then condensing $\cE$, and finally identifying the result with an object of $Z({\rm Vec}_\cG)$:

 Let us illustrate this procedure concretely by returning to the example of $\cG = \ZZ_2^x \times \ZZ_2^y$.
 The $16$ anyons in $Z({\rm Vec}_\cG)$ are generated by $e_x, e_y, m_x, m_y$ \eqref{anyongens}, and the $16^2$ anyons of $Z({\rm Vec}_\cG) \boxtimes Z({\rm Vec}_\cG)$ are generated by the Deligne products of $e_x, e_y, m_x, m_y$.
 The condensable algebra \eqref{condensable} is given by